-- The Internal Audit Section is subject to regular inspection by the council's external auditors (Audit Commission).

-- The council reviews its Financial Regulations every year.

-- The Risk Management Officer provides reports to the Management Team bringing their attention to any significant risks.
+- The Internal Audit Section is subject to regular inspection by the Audit commission, the Council's external auditors. - The council reviews its Financial Regulations every year. - The Governance and Risk Management Officer provides reports to the Management Team bringing their attention to any significant risks.
 The council reviews it risks through directorate service plans, which inform the corporate plan.
-New risks are identified throughout the year in reports to Committee and included on the risk register.

-- The council's performance management framework is supported by the operation of performance improvement teams, which focus on key performance results, trends and improvement.
+New risks are identified throughout the year in reports to Committee and included on the risk register. - The council's performance management framework is supported by the operation of performance improvement teams, which focus on key performance results, trends and improvement.
 Performance reports are issued every three months and are supported by Officer and Member workshops when necessary.
-Reports are made to:

-- Corporate Support Team

-- Management Team

-- Executive Committee

-- Scrutiny Committees

-- Audit Committee.

-• The council was rated as "Excellent" in the comprehensive performance assessment.
-Follow up reports through the Audit Commission's Direction of Travel Statement are very positive in relation to performance management, which is now embedded within the council.
+Reports are made to: - Corporate Support Team - Management Team - Executive Committee - Scrutiny Committees - Audit Committee. - The council was rated as "Excellent" in the comprehensive performance assessment.
+Follow up reports through the Audit Commission's Direction of Travel Statement are very positive in relation to performance management, which is now embedded within the council. - In saying the above, systems of control cannot provide absolute assurance against material misstatement or loss, nor can Internal Audit give that assurance; this statement is intended to provide reasonable assurance.
+There is an ongoing process in place to identify, evaluate and manage key risks, and these are reflected in the audit plan and are subject to separate reports during the year.